 Filing a claim after a hit-and-run shouldn’t raise your auto insurance rates.
 You’re not at fault, so your insurer has no reason to think of you as a high-risk driver.
 Now, if this is your third claim this year, then they may go up.
 But if you rarely ever have to file, you should be fine.
 Before you file, it may be a good idea to speak to your agent or another company representative about the risk of a rate increase.

-If you were the one that caused a hit-and-run and end up filing a claim, you can count on a sharp rate increase.
+If you were the one that caused a hit-and-run and end up filing a claim, you can count on a sharp insurance premium increase.
 Your insurer may also label you as a high-risk driver, making it hard for you to get a policy.

 Frequently Asked Questions